abbycabs/mozsprint-repo-template/CONTRIBUTING.md

 ## How to report bugs

 Notice a mistake?
-Please file any bugs, requests, or questions in our issue tracker https://app.asana.com/0/615265526528711/list
+Please file any bugs, requests, or questions in our [issue tracker](https://app.asana.com/0/615265526528711/list)

 ## Communication channels

-Do you have a chat room or email list you use to discuss this project?
-List them all here!
-Provide clear contact info, and outline the process for getting in touch, for anyone with questions.
+Get in touch with us via our [Chat room](https://gitter.im/Talk-To-RWL/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link)